Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

   <source src="/portfolio/GuestPass/error.mp4" type="video/mp4">
 </video>

-You can play around with the animation in my ProtoPie prototype <a href="https://cloud.protopie.io/p/9964619755">here</a>.
+You can play around with the animation in my ProtoPie prototype <a style="text-decoration: underline;" href="https://cloud.protopie.io/p/9964619755">here</a>.
 If you want to switch between the success and error animations select the top left corner the prototype where the time is located.

 I also made a rough translation of the prototype in code using CodePen.
-You can see for yourself <a href="https://codepen.io/JEScarani/pen/oNWKmxG">here</a>.
+You can see for yourself <a style="text-decoration: underline;" href="https://codepen.io/JEScarani/pen/oNWKmxG">here</a>.

 <h3>結論</h3>